Petersburg Lake Cabin

 Directions

-Accessible by float plane 9 miles from Petersburg, or by boat-trail combination dependent on tides.
-At high tide (15+ feet), boat 4 miles up Petersburg Creek to high tide trailhead, then hike 6.5 miles.
-At lower tides, start at Kupreanof's boat dock on Wrangell Narrows for a 10.3-mile hike.
-Consult local tide tables before trip.
+Accessible by floatplane 9 miles from Petersburg.
+By boat-trail combination: at high tide (15+ feet), boat 4 miles up Petersburg Creek to the high tide trailhead, then hike 6.5 miles on Petersburg Creek Trail.
+At lower tides, take a boat to the Kupreanof boat dock on Wrangell Narrows and hike 10.3 miles.
 Refer to USGS topographic map Petersburg D4.

 Amenities